An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

-The text must be easy to understand & short.
-Depending on the email purpose, your industry, and your target audience, you may want to keep it personal & friendly.
+The text must be easy to understand and short.
+Depending on the email purpose, your industry, and your target audience, you may want to keep it personal and friendly.

 Follow this guide to create your emails:

-- display & center all content in 1 column
+- display and center all content in 1 column

 - include appealing images

 - break up the content into small sections

 - insert a visible CTA